 Many authorities consider Frank Lloyd Wright to be the 20th century's greatest architect.
 He moved to Oak Park and constructed his home in 1889.
 Later he built an adjoining studio and moved his practice here.

-- Frank Lloyd Wright Correspondence: Correspondence from his Oak Park office.
+- Frank Lloyd Wright Correspondence: Correspondence and ephemera from his Oak Park office dating from the 1880s.

-- Gilman Lane Photograph Collection: The Gilman Lane collection has over 700 photographs of the architecture of Frank Lloyd Wright and others in Oak Park, River Forest, and other areas of the United States and beyond.
-The photographs were given to the Oak Park Public Library after Mr. Lane's death in 1961.
+- Gilman Lane Photograph Collection: The Gilman Lane collection has more than 700 photographs of the architecture of Frank Lloyd Wright and others in Oak Park, River Forest, and other areas of the United States and beyond, representing over 150 buildings.
+Lane took and collected photographs over the span of several decades and was an original member of the Oak Park Camera Club.
+He also taught industrial arts at Oak Park River Forest High School from 1923-1957.
+The photographs were given to the Oak Park Public Library after Lane's death in 1961.

-- Grant Manson Photograph Collection: Architectural historian Grant Manson took photographs between 1937 and 1941 while he was researching his doctoral dissertation titled Frank Lloyd Wright's Work Before 1910.
-The Grant Manson Collection includes photographs of the architecture of Frank Lloyd Wright and others.
-Mr. Manson gave the photographs and other materials to the Oak Park Public Library in July 1973.
+- Grant Manson Photograph Collection: Chicago native and architectural historian Grant Manson, known as an authority on Frank Lloyd Wright, took photographs between 1937 and 1941 while he was researching his doctoral dissertation titled Frank Lloyd Wright's Work Before 1910.
+This thesis became the basis of his best known work Frank Lloyd Wright to 1910- The Golden Age (1958).
+Manson taught fine arts and architecture at several universities throughout his career.
+The Grant Manson Collection includes over 350 photographs of the architecture of Frank Lloyd Wright and others.
+He also donated copies of correspondence and handwritten notes related to his publications.
+Manson gave the photographs and other materials to the Oak Park Public Library in July 1973.

-- William Allin Storrer Photograph Collection: The William Allin Storrer Collection includes 2,361 photographs of virtually all of the buildings that Frank Lloyd Wright designed in his career.
-Mr. Storrer has made it his goal to research, identify, and catalog Frank Lloyd Wright’s buildings, assigning each building a unique number -- a Storrer number.
+- William Allin Storrer Photograph Collection: The William Allin Storrer Collection includes over 2,300 photographs of virtually all of the buildings that Frank Lloyd Wright designed in his career.
+Storrer has made it his goal to research, identify, and catalog Frank Lloyd Wright’s buildings, assigning each building a unique number - a Storrer number.
 His two books, The Architecture of Frank Lloyd Wright: A Complete Catalog and The Frank Lloyd Wright Companion, represent the achievement of that goal.
-These photographs, which were taken by, or acquired by, Mr. Storrer in compiling his books were given to the library in June 2008.
+Access to these photographs, which were taken by, or acquired by, Storrer in compiling his books, was first given to the library in June 2008, with several additions.

-- Frank Lloyd Wright Rare Book Collection: Rare books by or about Frank Lloyd Wright and his work, including a first edition of his autobiography.
+- Frank Lloyd Wright Rare Book Collection: Rare books by or about Frank Lloyd Wright and his work, including a first edition of his autobiography and international works.

-- Frank Lloyd Wright Ephemera Collection: Binders of photographs, correspondence, clippings, and other materials related to his career and family compiled by Oak Park Public Library Librarian Florence Moyer.
-Includes photographs of buildings designed by Wright from the owners.
+- Frank Lloyd Wright Ephemera Collection: Over 18 binders of photographs, correspondence, clippings, and other materials related to his career and family compiled by Oak Park Public Library Librarian Florence Moyer.
+The volumes are arranged by state and/or subject.
+Includes photographs of buildings designed by Wright taken by the owners.

 The Local Authors Collection contains original works and related ephemera from authors and cultural figures from Oak Park.

 - Bernice Clifton Manuscript Collection: Oak Park author and lecturer Bernice Clifton was one of the first people in Chicago area to have a seeing eye dog.
-The collection includes a typewritten and hand corrected manuscript of her first biography, None So Blind.
+After losing her eyesight in 1938, Clifton continued to work as a window designer for an Oak Park department store, as well as lecturing and writing.
+The collection includes a typewritten and hand corrected manuscript of her first biography, None So Blind (1962).

 - Raymond F. Daboll Ephemera Collection: Raymond F. DaBoll was a Chicago-area calligrapher and designer.
+Some of his work included designs for Oak Park institutions.
 The collection contains programs and other ephemera that contain examples of his work.

 - Regina Zimmerman Kelly Collection: Corrected manuscript of Chicago: The Big Shouldered City.